 "I think that the monument was your best work yet," I said as I packed up my things at the end of the day.
+My bag had gotten heavier over the years, both with school books and things I read for fun between classes.
+And homework.
+Good grief, the homework.
 "You definitely topped covering the markets with catnip, and I think that was my favorite one."

 "I know, right?"
 Naruto said excitedly.
 "But Iruka-sensei's making me clean it off, dattebayo."
 I patted his shoulder sympathetically.

 "I'd help, you know, but Ino and I have a meeting with the clan elders right after dinner.
-Graduation is tomorrow, after all."
+Graduation is tomorrow, after all, and they have to tell us how disappointed they are with my current life choices and what they expect of me in the future."
 He made a face.
 It more or less matched my feelings on the matter.

 "I do not envy you," he said, making an X with his arms.
 I rolled my eyes.
 He's so dramatic.
 "Hanging out with those old coots."

 Elbowing him and laughing, I said, "Hey!
 Those 'old coots' are my family."
 I raised my voice in a snotty mimicry of a noble. "'And we all know how important the old coots are.
 You see, if it weren't for them, who else would tell you how disappointed they are in all of your life choices?'"
 Naruto burst out laughing, some of his good mood restored.
 My mission accomplished, I pulled my backpack on and smiled at him.
 "I'll see you tomorrow, Naruto."